sohanmaharjan/US-CO2e-Emissions-Dashboard-Databricks-/README.md

-# Databricks Beginner rawdata-to-dashboard  Project
+# Databricks Beginner raw data-to-dashboard  Project
 This project was created to build foundational skills in Databricks, including data ingestion, SQL analysis, and dashboard creation.
 Using emissions data, I explored how to upload files, create tables, run queries, and generate visual insights.

 ## What I Learned